Special guests at BIAS 2019 / Among them: Baltic Bees, JAS 39 Gripen and SOKO G2 GALEB

 Aerial acrobatics legend, Jurgis Kairys, has not been missing from any BIAS edition!
 He'll be with us for the tenth time!
 We expect you to see his acrobatic maneuvers that he concocted, which today few pilots dare to perform.

 NATO AWACS E-3A aircraft

-The NATO AWACS E-3A aircraft from the NATO Airborne Early Warning & Control Force (NAEW & C) with permanent base at Geilenkirchen, Germany, returns to #BIAS.
+The NATO AWACS E-3A aircraft, part of the NATO Airborne Early Warning & Control Force (NAEW & C) with a permanent base in Geilenkirchen, Germany, returns to #BIAS.